EyeSeeTea/dataset-configuration-blessed/README.md

 The starter app will look for a DHIS 2 development instance configuration in `$DHIS2_HOME/config`.
 So for example if your `DHIS2_HOME` environment variable is set to `~/.dhis2`, the starter app will look for `~/.dhis2/config.js` and then `~/.dhis2/config.json` and load the first one it can find.
+You can use `config/config.template.json` as reference.

 The config should export an object with the properties `baseUrl` and `authorization`, where authorization is the base64 encoding of your username and password.
 You can obtain this value by opening the console in your browser and typing `btoa('user:pass')`.

-If no config is found, the default `baseUrl` is `http://localhost:8080/dhis` and the default username and password is `admin` and `district`, respectively.
+If no config is found, the default `baseUrl` is `http://localhost:8080/` and the default username and password is `admin` and `district`, respectively.

 See `webpack.config.js` for details.